 The chanp parameter provides an address at which this function should place a channel handle to identify the device instance.
 The channel handle is a pointer to a device-specific data structure.
-See Section 5.2.3, mdBindDev Function, page 5-8 for an example.
+See "mdBindDev" on page 230 for an example.